Dental Anxiety and Fear of Dentists Q&A

 • Trust issues

 Dental anxiety, or dental fear, is estimated to affect approximately 13% to 24% of people around the world, with about a third of those suffering from extreme dental fear.
-In terms of an individual’s oral health, this anxiety can have serious repercussions, and significantly contributes to poor dental attendance.
+In terms of an individual’s oral health, this anxiety can have serious repercussions and significantly contributes to poor dental attendance.
 This is known as dental avoidance and can lead to the necessity for specialist dental care and poor oral health.
-It is important for dental practitioners to understand the concepts and aetiology of dental fear, dental anxiety and/or dental phobia as dental fear affects oral health status, dental attendance and the quality of life.
+It is important for dental practitioners to understand the concepts and etiology of dental fear, dental anxiety, and/or dental phobia as dental fear affects oral health status, dental attendance, and quality of life.